Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-To finish, assume $(12|34)$ satisfies case 1.4.
-Then as before the same case holds for $(12|35)$ and we obtain compatible values for all weights.
-In this case, $\aaa+\ff-a-f=2g>0$, so $(12|45)$ also satisfies case 1.4.
+To finish, assume $(12|34)$ satisfies Case 1.4.
+As before, we can easily see that the same case also holds for $(12|35)$ and we obtain compatible values for all weights.
+In this case, $\aaa+\ff-(a+f)=2g>0$, and $(12|45)$ also satisfies Case 1.4.
 Therefore $T=D\oplus \HH$ with